-To build a credible brand for yourself, Riordan says, be a doer – someone who gets stuff done – but also be humble in acknowledging the success of those around you.
+To build a credible brand for yourself, as a women in technology, Riordan says, be a doer – someone who gets stuff done – but also be humble in acknowledging the success of those around you.
 Don’t be cocky.
 Stay out of office politics and gossip.
 Kill it with kindness.

 Do these things and Riordan is confident you’ll build a personal brand that is destined to succeed.

-Riordan’s three key pieces of advice for female grads:
+Riordan’s three key pieces of advice for women in tech:

 - “Diversity is a strength.”

 - “Resilience is a skill best learned and tested the hard way, and if you test it hard enough, it becomes grit.”

 - “Not everyone will like you or have the same value system as you, but that’s totally OK.
 Stay true to you.”